rodrigodpl/Static-Code-Analysis/README.md

 Next, it's provided a brief tutorial so readers can easily implement SCA tools into their projects.
 Each step of the tutorial will be named as TODO X.

+## Release files

+It is worth commenting that in this research's github repository you can find some useful files for the tutorial.
+You can download:

+- SCA Research Full Code: some sample code to test SCA tools functionality.
+In this .zip the errors are commented.
+- SCA Research Exercises: the same code, as above, but errors are not commented.
+- SCA Research Docs: the content of the web in .md and .ppt files to follow it without internet connection.
+- CppCheck + VCG: the program of CppCheck and Visual Code Grepper.

 #### TODO 0

 First, we must download the necessary files.
 The installation files for CppCheck and Visual Code Grepper can be found in their respective websites:
 [CppCheck](http://cppcheck.sourceforge.net/)
 [VGC](https://sourceforge.net/projects/visualcodegrepp/)

-Alternatively, they are included in the latest release of the Github repository linked to this web, which also contains a small test program to chech SCA functionality.
-You can use any project he wishes to analyze, yet it must be kept in mind that the comments about errors in the following steps refer only to the provided test code.
+Alternatively, they are included in the release tab of the Github repository linked to this web, which also contains a small test program to chech SCA functionality.
+You can use any project you wish to analyze, yet it must be kept in mind that the comments about errors in the following steps refer only to the provided test code.

 #### TODO 1

 Install CppCheck using default options.
 You can add pyhton functionality if you wish.

+ - *if you are using the files in Release: CppCheck full installation included.*

 #### TODO 2

-Before contiuning, it must be noted that CppCheck runs locally, so you need the projects files to analyze in your computer.
+Before continuing, it must be noted that CppCheck runs locally, so you need the projects files to analyze in your computer.
 If you have them stored in the cloud, download them.

-Once CppCheck has finished installating, open the cppcheckgui.exe located in C:/.../Users/User/Program files/CppCheck.
+1. Once CppCheck has finished installating, open the cppcheckgui.exe located in C:/.../Users/User/Program files/CppCheck.

-Create a folder where we will store our CppCheck files and the output of the analysis.
+2. Create a folder where we will store our CppCheck files and the output of the analysis.
 You can create it in the desktop for availability during this tutorial.
 We'll call this folder *bugtracking*.

-In the CppCheck menu, go to **New Project**, choose our *bugtracking* folder as location and choose a name for your CppCheck file.
+3. In the CppCheck menu, go to **New Project**, choose our *bugtracking* folder as location and choose a name for your CppCheck file.

 #### TODO 3

 A project configuration pop-up will appear.

-Go to the first tab **paths and defines**.
+1. Go to the first tab **paths and defines**.

-There, choose **Import Project** and browse to your solution file (.sln) inside your Visual Studio project folder.
+2. There, choose **Import Project** and browse to your solution file (.sln) inside your Visual Studio project folder.

-Make sure that **analyze all Visual Studio configurations** is checked.
+3. Make sure that **analyze all Visual Studio configurations** is checked.

 #### TODO 4

 Go to the next tab **Checking**.

-Select a *build dir* (the folder where our analysis results will be stored).
+1. Select a *build dir* (the folder where our analysis results will be stored).
 This path is relative to the CppCheck project file folder which we have created in TODO 2.

-Choose the target platform of the project.
+2. Choose the target platform of the project.

-Below, check all libraries your project uses or will use (most likely SDL and windows).
+3. Below, check all libraries your project uses or will use (most likely SDL and windows).

 #### TODO 5

 On the next tab, **Warning options**, you can add excluded paths and errors.

-You will most likely don't want third-party libraries to be checked for errors, so you can add their paths here now.
+1. You will most likely don't want third-party libraries to be checked for errors, so you can add their paths here now.

-By now, we will not exclude any error so we can see all possible issues CppCheck can find.
+2. By now, we will not exclude any error so we can see all possible issues CppCheck can find.

-Click **Done** on the project configuration tab.
+3. Click **Done** on the project configuration tab.
 Accept if you are asked to create the build dir folder.

 #### TODO 6